CK-MPM: A Compact-Kernel Material Point Method: Experiment

-We simulate the same test case with both 4,192,766 and 8,994,048 particles that are initialized with a uniform distribution in a cuboid to simulate a single dam break.
+\paragraph{Fluid Dam Break} We simulate the same test case with both 4,175,808 and 8,994,048 particles that are initialized with a uniform distribution in a cuboid to simulate a single dam break.
 The fluid is modeled using the equation of state formulation \cite{monaghan1994simulating,tampubolon2017multi}, or the $J$-based fluid model, with parameters: $B = 10 Pa$, $\gamma = 7.15$, and viscosity $\mu = 0.1$.
-Gravity is set to $-2\,\text{m/s}^2$.
-As shown in \autoref{fig:dam-break}, the simulation captures the realistic flow dynamics as the fluid rushes outward after the dam break.
+Gravity is set to $-9.8\,\text{m/s}^2$.

 \paragraph{Sand Armadillos} Two armadillo models are initialized with opposing initial velocities of $(0, 0, -0.5)$ and $(0, 0, 0.5)\,\text{m/s}$, respectively, and discretized into 511,902 particles.
 The simulation uses the Drucker-Prager elastoplasticity model with parameters $E = 10^4\,\text{Pa}$, $\nu = 0.4$, and friction angle of $30$\textdegree.
 Gravity is set to $-2\,\text{m/s}^2$.
 As shown in \autoref{fig:sand-armadillos}, the simulation captures the collapse and dispersion of the armadillos with fine granularity, demonstrating realistic sand behavior. \\